 Account Engagement API Quick Start

 This tutorial walks you through a few real-life tasks so you can start automating and extending Account Engagement.
-In this guide, we implement authentication using an OAuth2.0 flow, and then make some example calls and complete a basic task.
+In this guide, we implement authentication by using an OAuth2.0 flow, and then make some example calls and complete a basic task.

-Before you begin, make sure you have:
+Before you begin, make sure that you have:

-• A configured Account Engagement Business Unit.
+- A configured Account Engagement business unit.

-• Selected which OAuth flow works best for your case.
+- Selected which OAuth flow works best for your case.
 This tutorial uses the Web Server OAuth flow.

 After you familiarize yourself with the basics, come back to this tutorial.